AndieWill510/tinydoor/Options/072-every-system-talks-to-the-others.md

 A mood can become a shutdown.

-Every system talks to the others.
+Every sense talks to the others.

 ## Pressure